JKC-Codes/eleventy-plugin-code-style-hooks/README.md

 ### colorPreviews
 - Default: True
 - Accepts: Boolean
-- Hooks: Colours have a span around them with `class="token color"` and an empty span before them with `class="color-preview"` and `style="--color-value:colourvalue"` property
+- Hooks: Colours have a span around them with `class="token color"` containing an empty span at the start with `class="color-preview"` and `style="--color-value:colourvalue"` properties.

 ```html
 <!-- #fff -->